 Another option is Invisalign.
 Invisalign consists of aligner trays—one for the upper teeth, one for the lower—made of smooth, comfortable, BPA-free clear plastic.
 Like braces, each set of aligners exerts constant pressure on your teeth to gently, gradually shift them into place.
 Invisalign is a great solution for patients with relatively simple alignment issues, but for patients with more complicated needs— if you need your teeth rotated or moved vertically, or if you have issues with your hard-to-reach back molars, for example—Dr. Wes may recommend braces over Invisalign.

 No matter your age, it’s never too late to make your teeth straighter, healthier, and more beautiful.
-Contact our team today to set up an appointment.
+Complete the form below to request a free Invisalign consultation.

 Latest posts by Dr. Wesley Mullins (Knoxville Dentist)